The Nebula Mars II projector has great apps for Netflix, YouTube and Amazon Prime Video.

 Netflix has about 56.71 million subscribers in the U.S., and Amazon Prime has more than 100 million subscribers.
 YouTube has many more.

 You could easily get by on these three apps alone.
-But expanding the number of streaming services is very easy.
+But it’s easy to use other streaming services as well.

 The HD picture quality looked crisp on my office wall, but it really popped when using the white projection screen.